zeluciojr/cae-trier-demo/README.md

-# cae-trier-demo
+# ☕ cae-trier-demo
 This repository holds a ``Java`` project with the purpose of showing how to use the ``Trier`` component.

 <br>

-While it's best to view the Demo class directly to fully grasp the examples, a brief summary is provided below:
+While it's best to view the ``Demo`` class directly to fully grasp the examples, a brief summary is provided below:

 ### Providing A Retry Subscriber
 Providing to the ``Trier`` ecosystem a custom instance of ``RetrySubscriber`` so everytime a retry happens it will be triggered.